zehao99/portfolio/README.md

 > 1. Horizontal view for landscape pages with preview bar.
 > 2. Horizontal view for collection pages.
 > 3. Vertical view for collection and landscape pages.
-> 4. View for latest works, you can rearrange the pic on desktops.
+> 4. View for latest works, you can rearrange the pic by long pressing and drag the picture on desktops.

+Horizontal view and vertical view switches with browser window size change.

 Try it out on [My portfolio](https://philipli.art) .